NHOQA/TD-XPAH-HaLow-Mesh/README.md

   -Install drivers per teledatics documentation at https://teledatics.com/docs/drivers/  <br>
   -Install bridge-utils package "apt-get install bridge-utils"

-Once thhose pre-requisites are done, set up Pi as follows
+Once those pre-requisites are done, set up Pi as follows

 1. Create dhcp server for bridge. the file eth0.network should be placed in etc/systemd/network
 2. Full_mesh.sh contents should be saved on Pi.
 Adjust mesh name, interface names and IP address to fit your wishes